Rethinking Test Time Scaling for Flow-Matching Generative Models: Introduction

 \section{Introduction}

-The success of recent large generative models is closely tied to scaling model capacities and data size during training \cite{scalinglaw, qwen, gpt4, gemini, sd3, qwenimage, veo3}.
-However, an orthogonal direction for improving model performance has gained increasing attention: scaling at test time \cite{simples1, ttscode, expand, ttMeta}.
-Test-time scaling (TTS) seeks to improve model performance by allocating additional compute during inference, instead of modifying the pretrained models themselves.
-While TTS has been widely explored for large language models with techniques like iterative reasoning \cite{cot, cot2, cot3} or multiple sampling passes \cite{snellscale, moneyllmtts, mixagent}, recent work has begun to extend this paradigm to diffusion and flow-matching models \cite{tts_ma, sana1_5, tts_var, tts_tut}.
+The success of large generative models is closely tied to scaling model capacities and data size during training~\cite{scalinglaw, qwen, gpt4, gemini, sd3, qwenimage, veo3}.
+An orthogonal direction for improving model performance has gained increasing attention: scaling at test time~\cite{simples1, ttscode, expand, ttMeta}.
+Test-time scaling (TTS) seeks to improve the output quality of a pretrained model by allocating additional computation during inference, without modifying the model itself.
+While TTS has been widely explored for large language models, such as iterative reasoning~\cite{cot, cot2, cot3} or repeated sampling~\cite{snellscale, moneyllmtts, mixagent}, recent work has begun to extend this paradigm to diffusion and flow matching models for text-to-image generation~\cite{tts_ma, sana1_5, tts_var, tts_tut}.
+In this setting, TTS is naturally formulated as a search problem, exploiting the stochasticity inherent in the generative process to find a sample that maximizes a given reward function.

-Diffusion models generate samples by iteratively refining random noise towards the data distribution.
-Due to their inherent stochasticity, each generation process yields different outcomes, making search-based TTS design a natural and effective choice.
-Therefore, the core idea of TTS for diffusion models is to search a pool of candidate generations and select the one that maximizes a reward function.
-Despite the variety of proposed TTS frameworks \cite{reflectdit, tts_greedy, fk, dynamic_search}, the core principle remains consistent: under a given computational budget, search as many candidates as possible in the most promising regions of the search space.

-All else being equal, searching over a larger and more diverse set of candidates increases the likelihood of obtaining high-quality results.
-For diffusion models, the primary source of stochasticity arises from the choice of initial noise \cite{noise_hyper, noise_reno, noise_worth, golden_noise}, making the initial noise space a prominent search dimension.
-However, this exploration is severely bottlenecked by its expensive computation: each candidate must be fully denoised before its quality can be verified, which restricts the number of candidates that can be explored under a fixed budget.
-To overcome this limitation, we propose to prune unpromising candidates early, using estimates obtained at earlier denoising stages rather than at the end of the process.
-To do so, we propose test time scaling with noise-aware pruning (TTSnap) to improve the efficiency of TTS for text-to-image diffusion models.
-An illustration of the pruning paradiam is shown in \cref{fig:splash}.

-While early-stage pruning improves test-time efficiency, it introduces another challenge: inaccurate reward verification on intermediate estimates.
-Although more candidates can be explored, the risk of mistakenly pruning desirable ones increases because reward functions often assign rankings that are inconsistent with those obtained from fully denoised images.
-This mismatch arises because intermediate estimates are noisy and contain only coarse structural information, rather than high-frequency detail.
-Under such a noisy signal, reward models trained on the clean image domain fail to provide reliable scores.